 What type of event should I add?

-There are 3 event types:
+There are three event types:

-• In person event: a one off event that is happening in person.
+• In person event: a one-off event that is happening in person.
 It can also be the same event that repeats over a number of days.

 • Virtual Event: a one off event that is happening online.
 It can also be the same event that repeats over a number of days.
 Please make sure you include information about how to sign up to the virtual event in your description.